-- Neither economic, social or ecological sustainability could be reached; - In the long run, economic growth would no longer be possible; - Unemployment would persist on a high level in industrialized countries; - The unstable budgetary situation in industrialized countries and its unwanted social and economic consequences would continue; - The export power would diminish over time; - The destruction of life supporting environmental services would continue; - Current non-market based and costly environmental policies would persist and cause an ever increasing financial burden on society in technical and administrative terms; - Costly repair of environmental damages would increase;
+- The unstable budgetary situation in industrialized countries and its unwanted social and economic consequences would continue; - The export power would diminish over time; - The destruction of life supporting environmental services would continue; - Current non-market based and costly environmental policies would persist and cause an ever increasing financial burden on society in technical and administrative terms; - Costly repair of environmental damages would Increase;

-While the basic concept of Factor 10 is straight-forward and the advantages of its implementation seem plentiful and self evident, potential economic "side-effects" have not as yet been sufficiently researched, including the identity of potential winners and losers.
+While the basic concept of Factar 10 is straight forward and the advantages of its implementation seem plentiful and self evident, potential economic "side-effects" have not as yet been sufficiently researched, including the identity of potential winners and losers.

-Moreover, it is far from obvious how to incorporate the concept of dramatic dematerialization into the political and economic reality of today.
-The possibilities of unilateral national moves are limited because all national economies operate today in a complex network of international interests and contractual obligations.
+Moreover, It is far from obvious how to incorporate the concept of dramatic dematerialization into the political and economic reality of today.
+The possibilities of unilateral national moves are somewhat limited because all national economies operate today in a complex network of international interests and contractual obligations.
 The necessary changes would obviously require courageous and farsighted political leaders.

-Democratic process demands that voters, politicians and business people - most of them recipients of subsidies and enjoying special privileges of one sort or another within the present system - would agree to a new set of parameters, accept shifting focuses and priorities, be ready to consider all dimensions of sustainability before reaching decisions, and establish a new network of business partners.
-Perhaps the most serious barrier to change would be the ensuing initial uncertainty for a period of time about how to establish proper budgets, how to make profits and what to consume.
+Democratic process demands that voters, politicians and business people -most of them recipients of subsidies and enjoying special privileges of one sort or another within the present system - would agree to a new set of parameters, accept shifting focuses and priorities, be ready to consider all dimensions of sustainability before reaching decisions, and establish a new network of business partners.
+Perhaps the most serious barrier to change would be the ensuing initial uncertainty for aperiod of time about how to establish proper budgets, how to make profits and what to consume.

 In earlier times natural catastrophes and wars lost and won left little choice but to take such risks.
 Fortunately, times have changed in some parts of the world.
 In the future we will have to learn how to adjust to paradigmatically new realities on the basis of reason and dialogue.
 Are we ready for that?
-Do we have the right leaders for that in industry and politics?
+Do we have the right leaders for that in Industry and politics?

-In 2001, Japan has already incorporated the concept of dematerialization (Factor 8 to 10) into the framework of its strategic economic planning.
+In 2001, Japan has already incorporated the concept of dematerialization (Factor 8 to 10) into the framework of its strategie economic planning.